 Altiplano Adventure

 The adventure continues as we cross into Chile.
-Exploring the Atacama Desert we visit steaming geysers and turquoise lagoons, as well as typical Andean villages and the abandoned ghost towns of the nitrate industry.
+Exploring the Atacama Desert we visit steaming geysers, hot springs, lunar-like rock formations and turquoise lagoons.
 This is the driest region on earth – outside of the polar regions – yet its harsh landscapes support a surprising amount of wildlife, which we’ll keep an eye out for.
-Moving north from San Pedro de Atacama we see the evidence of ancient civilisations, in the form of giant geoglyphs etched into the desert floor, and ancient Inca ruins, and then look for guanaco, vicuna and other species in Lauca National Park.

 This tour explores some of the wilder areas of the continent, where human presence is few and far between, and the raw elements of nature run riot.
 Every twist and turn – and there will be a fair few along the way – will leave you completely wonderstruck.